 The total number of downloads is a growth metric.
 It tells you how many new users you acquired.
 Usually, it refers to a specific period of time.
 Comparing download numbers by channel month-over-month or year-over-year shows you how successful your user acquisition strategy is for each channel.

 You can find the number of downloads in App Store Connect and the Google Play Developer Console.
-To compare them by channel or partner, an attribution tracking tool is necessary.
+Alternatively, you can have a look at the number of installs.
+To track this KPI, you need an attribution tracking tool.

 Retention is the first and lowest level of user engagement.
 Only people, who come back to use an app again, can become loyal long-term users or -in the best case- paying customers.
 Thus, you should monitor retention KPIs and optimize them to grow your userbase.

 Learn more: 12 METHODS TO INCREASE MOBILE APP USER RETENTION

 The retention rate shows which percentage of users return to an app within a predefined period of time.
 Low rates can point to technical problems or weaknesses in the app onboarding process.
 But they can also indicate that your app does not meet users’ expectations.